 There is a one week minimum stay requested.
 Upon your arrival, you will be asked to pay for that first week.
 We hope that you understand that it can be a lot of work to have short term stays.

-Also, if you are interested in staying on for a longer period of time (months, perhaps), it is highly recommended that you come here and stay for two weeks first, and then re-assess if you’d like to stay longer after you’ve been here for a while and have had a taste for what life is like here.
+Also, if you are interested in staying on for a longer period of time (months, perhaps), it is highly recommended that you come here and stay for one week first, and then re-assess if you’d like to stay longer after you’ve been here for a while and have had a taste for what life is like here.

 Getting to and away from the farm is your own responsibility.
 There is a truck that leaves our village every morning very early for Chiang Mai, and returns every day at noon. (see directions) We can also arrange a truck for you for 1000 baht each way (up to 12 people).